Dishwasher Backing Up into Sink: How to Prevent It and What to Do If It Happens

 5th Step: Check the Dishwasher Installation

-The dishwasher must be level and the drain hose must be connected to the garbage disposal.
+• Make sure the dishwasher is level and the drain hose is properly connected to the garbage disposal or drain.

 6th Step: Prevention

-Run the hot water in the sink for a few seconds before you start the dishwasher.
+• Run hot water in the sink for a few seconds before starting the dishwasher to ensure the water is warm.

-Make sure you don’t overload the dishwasher, and scrape off any food that’s too big before loading it.
+• Make sure not to overload the dishwasher and make sure to scrape off any large pieces of food before loading it.

 How to Clean Dishwasher Filters?